MDR Admission Requirements

 All applicants are required to submit:

-- A three to four page personal statement
+- A one to two page personal statement

 - Current resumé or CV

-- Three complete Personal Evaluation Forms or narrative letters of recommendation
+- Two complete Personal Evaluation Forms or narrative letters of recommendation

 Those that do not meet this requirement can consider the Certificate or Master of Dispute Resolution programs, or can receive dispute resolution education through our various training programs and conferences.
 Please visit our Training Programs and Conferences page for a list of upcoming programs.

-Please include a three to four page personal statement indicating your reasons for wanting to study dispute resolution, why you chose to apply to Pepperdine University School of Law, what use you anticipate making of the education you receive, what contribution you will make to the program, and any further information that you feel should be considered by the Admissions Committee.
+Please include a one to two page personal statement indicating your reasons for wanting to study dispute resolution, why you chose to apply to Pepperdine University Caruso School of Law, what use you anticipate making of the education you receive, what contribution you will make to the program, and any further information that you feel should be considered by the Admissions Committee.

 Please include in your personal statement a discussion of any economic, educational, or social disadvantages that you have encountered, what you have done to overcome these disadvantages, community service endeavors that you may have participated in, and your plans as they now relate to future community service.